 - Aquarium Hardiness: very hardy

 Female tiger barbs are heavier and bigger than the male ones.
-The male tiger barbs have bright colours and they develop a red nose during when they are going through spawning.
+The male tiger barbs have bright colors and they develop a red nose during when they are going through spawning.

 Types of barbs: